geshan/geshan.github.com/posts/2021-01-14-free-nodejs-hosting.md

 ### Genezio

 [Genezio](https://genezio.com/deployment-platform/) is a great place to deploy both frontend and backend apps.
-Being a layer on top of serverless functions it can also run some other languages and [Node.js is included](https://vercel.com/docs/runtimes#official-runtimes/node-js) in that list.
-Amongst other good features, a very handy feature with Genezio is you get a unique URL for each pull request which makes testing that particular branch a breeze.
-They call this deploy preview.

 > [Genezio Pricing](https://genezio.com/deployment-platform/pricing/) is pretty straight forward.
 Personal projects run free and it integrates with GitHub, BitBucket, and GitLab.